 You will also need approval if the change of use of the premises involves a change in the classification of the building under the Building Code of Australia.
 If in doubt you should consult a qualified building consultant.

 What if the premises are brand new?

-If the premises are new and have not been previously occupied, you will need to obtain development consent to use it for any purposes (unless the approval for the erection of the building included an approval for the specific use you are undertaking).
+If the premises are new and have not been previously occupied, you will need to obtain either a Complying Development Certificate or a development consent to use it for any purposes (unless the approval for the erection of the building included an approval for the specific use you are undertaking).

-If approval is needed, lodge a development application.
-The application form includes details of the information required to support your application (such as plans showing how the proposed layout of the premises and location of fixtures such as sinks, tables, counters etc).
+If approval is needed, either a Complying Development Certificate or a Development Application will need to be lodged.
+The application forms include details of the information required to support your application (such as plans showing how the proposed layout of the premises and location of fixtures such as sinks, tables, counters etc).

 You will need to get the consent of the owner of the property to lodge your application.

 Council recognises the benefits that small businesses provide to the Shire's economy and 'change of use' applications are given priority.
 Some types of business applications can be determined within 20 days provided all the required information is lodged.

 Council staff will assess the application based on the zoning of the premises in the LEP.
 The proposed use must be permissible in the zone.
 You can check the zoning of the premises before lodging a development application.

 When deciding whether to grant approval, council will take into consideration a number of things including parking requirements, hours of operation, suitability of the premises for the proposed use and likely impacts on the surrounding environment.